Neuromorphic Computing: A Theoretical Framework for Time, Space, and Energy Scaling: Identifying a Neuromorphic Advantage

 \subsubsection{Conventional implementation}

-Conventional implementations of equation \ref{eqn:feedforwardANN} is straightforward, but nonetheless has been highly optimized over recent years due to the rise of ANN applications.
-As with the prior example, the time and space conventional costs are straightforward; but we note specifically the that the energy cost will scale quadratically with the size of the layers.
+Conventional implementations of equation \ref{eqn:feedforwardANN} are straightforward, but have been highly optimized over recent years due to the rise of ANN applications.
+As with the prior example, the time and space costs follow directly from standard parallel analysis.
+For energy, we adopt the scheduled work/access baseline (Definition~\ref{def:energy_vn}); for this dense layer the scheduled work scales with the number of multiply-accumulate-like operations, yielding